 Indeed, we have a section of our garage where we have travel gear that has been collecting dust that we thought we needed at the time.

 So we can appreciate how costly buying up a lot of equipment can be.

-Since our travels have now spanned two decades, clearly, there was something essential about these items time and time again.
+Since our travels have now spanned two decades, clearly, there was something essential about the items we’re highlighting in this write-up time and time again.